AlbrechtL/welle.io/README.md

 welle.io is under heavy development.
 You can also try the latest developer builds.
 But PLEASE BE WARNED the builds are automatically created and untested.
  * [welle.io nightly builds](https://bintray.com/albrechtl/welle.io/welle.io_nightly#files)

-To use it on macOS or on a Raspberry Pi you can compile welle.io direct from the sources.
-To compile welle.io check [sources](https://github.com/AlbrechtL/welle.io).
+To use it on macOS or on a Raspberry Pi you have to compile welle.io direct from the sources.

 Usage
 =====